-Unlike Horizontal AI (most common), which offers broad applications across industries, Vertical AI integrates deep domain expertise with advanced machine learning to solve industry-specific challenges.
-This specialization encourages greater defensibility, faster adoption, and higher value capture, particularly in sectors like healthcare, financial services, logistics, and real estate.
+Unlike Horizontal AI, which offers broad applications across industries, Vertical AI integrates deep domain expertise with advanced machine learning to solve industry-specific challenges.
+This specialization creates greater defensibility, faster adoption, and higher value capture, particularly in sectors like professional services, healthcare, financial services, logistics, and real estate.

 What makes these companies particularly interesting to investors is their capital efficiency.
 While foundation model companies regularly raise nine-figure rounds just to cover training costs, vertical AI startups typically raise modest rounds of $2-8 million at pre-seed and seed stages, then quickly convert this capital into paying customers and revenue growth.